Cambodia House: History

-In the 1970s, the civil war in Cambodia caused strong tensions within the among Cambodian students.
+In the 1970s, the civil war in Cambodia caused strong tensions among the Cambodian students.
 On May 4, 1970, a student supporter of Prince Sihanouk was injured with a bottle.
 The next day, a Lebanese student was injured by a Cambodian student with a sword blow.
 On September 7 of the same year, three residents of the House of Cambodia were hospitalized.

 On March 18, 1971, students supporters of the Phnom-Penh regime fired "with a rifle" or "with a slingshot" - depending on the versions - to "protect" a meeting celebrating the first anniversary of the 1970 coup.
 Four residents of the University City, including an English national, were injured.

 The situation deteriorated at the start of the school year 1972–1973, with the arrival of highly politicized students supporting Prince Sihanouk.
 On January 7, clashes broke out between the administration of the House, supporters of the new Cambodian regime of Lon Nol, and students who were supporters of the National United Front of Kampuchea.
 The police intervened in the evening and arrested 27 students.
 However, violent clashes continued throughout the night, and ended with the death of a 24-year-old Cambodian student.
 As a result of these events, the Cambodia House was closed for more than 30 years.

 In April 2001, a memorandum of understanding was signed between the Kingdom of Cambodia, the Chancellery of Universities of Paris and the Cité internationale for the restoration of the Cambodia House.
 The House reopened its doors in 2004 after major work.175 students were welcomed during the winter of 2004.